simbricks/sigcomm22-artifact/README.md

 For our experiments we use the SimBricks python orchestration framework in the experiments subdirectory (`/simbricks/experiments` in the container).
 The orchestration framework is invoked either through `simbricks-run` (only in the container) or python3 run.py, and takes additional parameters specfiying which experiments to run.

-SimBricks experiments are specified in individual python scripts assembling potentially multiple experiment configurations, and mostly stored in `/simbricks/experiments/pyexps`.
+SimBricks experiments are specified in individual python scripts which assemble one or multiple experiment configurations.
+The python scripts are mostly stored in `/simbricks/experiments/pyexps`.
 Each python script generates a list `experiments` of all configurations supported by the script, each with a label. `simbricks-run --list pyexps/netperf.py` will list the available experiment configurations in the script.

-When run without the `--list` parameter, the framework will run these configurations (silently and sequentally by default) and then store the result of each experiment in `out/EXPNAME-1.json`, including outputs of all component simulators, commands run, and the start and end times of the experiment.
+When running without the `--list` parameter, the framework will run these configurations (silently and sequentally by default) and then store the result of each experiment in `out/EXPNAME-1.json`, including outputs of all component simulators, commands run, and the start and end times of the experiment.
 This enables automated runs of multiple experiments and then analyzing data in a separate step.
 If a file `out/EXPNAME-1.json` already exists, then the experiment `EXPNAME` will not be re-run unless `--force` is specified.

 When running with `--verbose`, output from each simulator is additionally printed live to stdout.
 This is in general useful for debugging but may be a bit noisy for very large experiments with detailed output.